 The standard formula is used to calculate the SCR, without modification for undertaking specific parameters.
-Other than the calculation of the risk margin in ANDLIE (which is not material to the Group, see section D2 for further details), the Group has not used any simplifications permitted by the regulations.
+The Company has not used any simplifications permitted by the regulations.

 The table below shows the components of the SCR as at 31 December 2016: